Skip to main content

 Ceiling height matters.

-In spaces with high ceilings, you might need to adjust the height of your range hood to ventilate your kitchen range properly.
+In spaces with high ceilings, you may need to adjust the height of your range hood to properly vent your kitchen range.

-Remember, you want to balance capturing cooking byproducts and allowing space for steam and smoke to rise.
+Remember, you want to strike a balance between capturing cooking byproducts and allowing space for steam and smoke to rise.

 Industry Guidelines and Recommendations

-To help you navigate the sea of options, industry organizations like the National Kitchen & Bath Association (NKBA) and range hood manufacturers have established general guidelines for range hood height.
+To help you navigate your options, industry organizations like the National Kitchen & Bath Association (NKBA) and range hood manufacturers have established general guidelines for range hood height.

-While these are just starting points, they offer valuable insights into achieving good ventilation.
+While these are just starting points, they provide valuable insights into achieving optimal ventilation.

-For gas ranges, hanging the bottom of the hood between 24 and 30 inches above the cooking surface is often recommended.
+Gas Stovetop: For a traditional gas stovetop, it’s often recommended to hang the bottom of the hood between 24 and 30 inches above the cooking surface.

-Electric ranges and induction cooktops can tolerate a slightly higher range hood placement, typically between 28 and 36 inches.
+Electric and Induction Stovetops: Electric stovetops and induction stovetops can tolerate slightly higher range hood placement, typically between 28 and 36 inches.

-Remember that these figures are not set in stone – your kitchen's unique layout might need slight adjustments.
+Keep in mind that these figures are not set in stone—your kitchen’s unique layout may require slight adjustments.

 The Best Range Hood Height for Different Types of Ranges